MaksymDel/skip_phrase/README.md

 # skip_phrase
 Compositional phrase embeddings

-Pytroch implementation of skip-gram model for arbitary degree for phrases as a basic units.
+Pytroch implementation of skip-gram model to embed phrases compositionally.

+For each phrase, individual phrase's words pass through an encoder (RNN/CNN/etc) to get a phrase embedding.
+Then we predict surrounding words from this phrase embedding.

-Allows to get an embedding for every phrase that consits of known individual words.
+Allows getting an embedding for every phrase that consists of known individual words.

-Uses negative smapling.
+Uses negative sampling.